aminrj/aminrj.github.io/_posts/ai-security-threat-modeling-production.md

 ### What I do

 I'm Amine Raji, PhD, CISSP.
 I help engineering and security teams deploy AI agents without creating new attack surfaces.
-I've spent 15+ years securing critical systems in banking, defense, aerospace, and automotive — and the last few years focused specifically on AI/LLM security.
+I've spent 15+ years securing critical systems in banking, defense, aerospace, and automotive, and the last few years focused specifically on AI/LLM security.
 I offer engagement packages that cover the full 7-phase threat modeling methodology described here, from scoping through release gate decision.

 If you're deciding whether your AI project is safe to ship to production, the question is not whether you've read the right framework.
 The question is whether you can produce all seven deliverables from Part 5 — with a named owner on every finding and acceptance criteria on every mitigation — before the launch date.

 If you can, ship.
 If you can't, you don't have a threat model.
 You have a wish list.

-**Need help running a production AI threat model?** [Get in touch](/contact/) or [book a call](/contact/) — I'll help you determine whether your system is ready to ship, and if not, what it takes to get there.
+**Need help running a production AI threat model?** [Get in touch](/contact/) or [book a call](/contact/).
+I'll help you determine whether your system is ready to ship, and if not, what it takes to get there.

 ---